Welcome to EYFS (Early Years Foundation Stage)! This page has

-Our curriculum is the EYFS for children from birth to age 5,which was implemented in England in 2008 and revised in 2017.
+Our curriculum is based on the EYFS Development Matters document for children from birth to age 5, which was implemented in England in 2008 and revised in 2017.
 It is for all children, including those with Special Educational Needs and Disabilities.
-This curriculum is followed throughout Foundation 1 and Foundation 2.
+This curriculum is followed throughout Foundation 1 and Foundation 2 (see link below for a parents guide to the document).

 Our teaching is based on the Characteristics of Effective Learning: